To Be A Patriot

 Times have changed.
 Sadly enough, there is no longer a Memorial Day parade.
 Countless adults stumble over the words to the Star-Spangled Banner, and even more don't know the difference between Memorial Day and Veteran's Day.
 Attendance at ceremonies is often disappointingly sparse, and the store advertisements draw more crowds than a twenty-one gun salute.
 But that's life, I guess.
 You never know what you have until it's gone.

-Today is Memorial Day.
+Memorial Day.
 Memory day.
 It's a day to remember our fallen and honor their sacrifice.
 It's a day set aside to pay tribute to those who ensured our freedom by sacrificing everything they had.
 But in the end, it's just one day.
 My challenge to you is to re-think what it means to be a true patriot every day.
 I believe a patriot is someone who not only loves this country but who actively demonstrates that love by supporting and/or fighting for it.
 We might not wear the uniform, but we support those who do.
 And we mourn every loss as if it is our own, because it is.

 Being a true Patriot means that we actively seek ways to honor the fallen by teaching the living.